NYOS Academy

 -

 I live far away.
 Can I access support travelling to and from the course?
 Yes.
-If you live more than an hour away there is financial assistance available to help with costs around both travel and accommodation.
+If you live more than an hour away, you are eligible for financial assistance to help with travel and accommodation costs.
+You can find out more about support with travel costs here - Financial Assistance.

 -